Independent Journalist & Public Speaker

 Journalism

 Ahmed Baba is an independent journalist, political analyst, civic technologist, and founder of the bestselling Substack publication Ahmed Baba News.
-He was previously a columnist at The Independent for five years and co-founder of Rantt Media.
+He was previously a columnist at The Independent for five years and a co-founder of Rantt Media for over ten years.

 For over a decade, his work has focused on analyzing current events through a pro-democracy lens, exposing the dynamics of authoritarianism, and combating disinformation.
-Ahmed documented every day of Trump’s first term and has been covering Project 2025 since 2023, becoming one of the leading voices analyzing its implementation in Trump’s second term.
+Ahmed documented every day of Trump’s first term in his Rantt Media column.
+He was then among the first to cover Project 2025 in 2023, and went on to become one of the leading voices analyzing its implementation in Trump’s second term.

-Ahmed has over 200k followers across social media, where his work has reached hundreds of millions, and has made dozens of appearances on MSNBC, CNN, and NewsNation.
+Ahmed has over 250k followers across social media, where his work has reached hundreds of millions, and has made dozens of appearances on MS NOW, CNN, and NewsNation.

 For bookings, contact: